 Can you bake gnocchi?

-Most often, gnocchi is either boiled or pan-fried, however, you can bake gnocchi.
+Most often, gnocchi is either boiled or pan-fried, however, you can bake gnocchi, like in this baked chicken gnocchi.
 For this recipe, you’ll precook the gnocchi by boiling in salted water, and then add to the chicken dish and bake.
 This process gives the gnocchi a nice crisp outer shell, which is perfect for the creamy wine sauce.

 What wine should be used for